University Innovation Alliance Fellowship Program

 UIA FELLOWSHIP PROGRAM OVERVIEW

-The University Innovation Alliance Fellowship is a full-time, paid 12-month university leadership development program that places top-tier early-career professionals with Alliance member institutions.
+The UIA Fellowship is a full-time, paid 12-24 month university leadership development program that places top-tier early-career professionals with Alliance member institutions.
 Fellows engage in critical work to support member institutions to identify new solutions, scale proven innovations, and communicate and diffuse outcomes – ultimately helping more students have access to and graduate with a high quality, affordable bachelor’s degree.
-The Fellowship provides a collaborative, fast-paced, and challenging experience coupled with training in cutting edge transferable skills, such as Design Thinking, and pressing issues in higher education.
-As a Fellow, you will gain the unique networking opportunities of some of the most innovative public institutions nationwide to support your launch into a high-level university leadership career.
+The UIA Fellows Program provides a collaborative, fast-paced, and challenging experience coupled with training in cutting edge transferable skills, such as process mapping and design thinking, as well as pressing issues in higher education.
+As a UIA Fellow, you will gain unique networking opportunities at some of the most innovative public institutions nationwide to support your launch into a high-level university leadership career.

 WHO WE LOOK FOR

 UIA Fellows come with a variety of diverse professional and educational backgrounds.
 What they have in common is a passion to use their skills to solve the most pressing public higher education problem facing our nation today – educational attainment and the economic prospects of all students regardless of socioeconomic background.
 The ideal candidate will work well under conditions of ambiguity and be a self-starter to expand projects and integrate into a new culture.